raviqqe/funsy/README.md

 # Functional System Modelling Diagram
+(I just wanna call it Funsy.)

 ## Motivation

-* Making a practical design diagram for software in purely functional programming language
+* Making a practical design diagram for software in purely functional programming languages

 ## Features

 ("system" is the software you design in this section)

-* Separation of system and the world which it affects
+* Separation of systems and the world which they affects
 * Separation of system's function and state
 * friendly with _DFD_ (_Data Flow Diagram_)